dimuzzo/quiz-app/README.md

     ```
     Alternatively, download the ZIP and unzip it.

 2.  **Open the files in your browser:**
     * Navigate to the site: https://dimuzzo.github.io/quiz-app/

 ---

 ## 📁 File Structure

+The project is organized to separate content, styling, and logic for better maintainability.

-* `index.html`: The main page from which the user chooses the type of quiz.
+* `index.html`: The main page where the user chooses the quiz type.
-* `theory.html`: Contains the logic and questions for the theory quiz.
+* `theory.html`: The HTML structure for the theory quiz.
+It loads the specific questions and initializes the quiz.
-* `pattern.html`: Contains the logic and questions for the design patterns quiz.
+* `pattern.html`: The HTML structure for the design patterns quiz.
+It loads its specific questions and initializes the quiz.
+* `style.css`: Contains the common CSS styles shared across all pages (layout, header, footer, etc.).
+* `quiz-style.css`: Contains specific styles for the quiz interface (progress bar, question cards, options, etc.).
+* `quiz-logic.js`: The core JavaScript engine for the quizzes.
+It handles question rendering, navigation, scoring, and results.
 * `manifest.json`: Configuration file for the Progressive Web App.
-* `icon-192.png`: Icon for the PWA.
-* `icon-512.png`: Icon for the PWA.
+* `icon-192.png` & `icon-512.png`: Icons for the PWA.

 ---